 In a time when technology is changing the way of living, competition has been high across various industries.
 With the demand for custom software becoming high in organizations, a custom software development firm needs to be aggressive.

-Ideally, any software development process must undergo certain phases, namely; the planning phase, the implementation phase, the testing phase, the documentation phase, the development and maintenance phase.
-Depending on various factors like the size of the project and whether it is dynamic or not, a software developing firm will decide a suitable model to implement.
+Ideally, any software development process must undergo certain phases, namely; the planning phase, the implementation phase, the testing phase, the documentation phase, and the development and maintenance phase.
+Depending on various factors like the size of the project and whether it is dynamic or not, a software-developing firm will decide on a suitable model to implement.

 It is good to know that because the waterfall software development process is designed for less dynamic software, some factors influence the process.
 Firstly, this method is for more straightforward software that does not have so many requirements.
 Usually, the process is short and very specific.